clarkgrangerc/DM-SL/Assignment-2.md

 </tbody>
 </table>

-In table 1 we can observe so far the model with the best accuracy is the linear model over the log of shares.
+In table 1 we can see the best accuracy is the linear model using log of shares.
 We can see that the linear model over shares is even worse that the null model.
-We can see that the linear model of log shares has a gain in accuracy of 8.1001811% comparing with the null model, it means a lift of 1.1599012.
+We can see that the linear model of log shares has a gain in accuracy of 8.1001811% comparing with the null model, or a lift of 1.1599012.

 Having found our best model for the prediction of number of shares we proceed to present the Confusion matrix and the requested stats: